-The mission of the Sydney College is a simple one - we provide quality training and assessment to our students to enable them to gain the highest level of skills and knowledge in the hospitality and cookery industry sector.
+The mission of the Sydney College is a simple one - we provide quality training and assessment to our students to enable them to gain the highest level of skills and knowledge in the hospitality, cookery, and management industry sector.
 Harmonising theory and practice and integrating them successfully with the all the aspects and requirements of training and assessment, is the aim of the learning process.

-At the Sydney College, we have established our objectives based on the needs of the industry, expectations of the employers and requirements of the educational standards.
+At Sydney College, we have established our objectives based on the needs of the industry, expectations of the employers and requirements of the educational standards.
 These long-term objectives together with the ongoing quality training and assessment have led us to achieve the highest quality in our practices.

 At Sydney College you will find a friendly and helpful environment with a mixture of nationalities and cultures among staff and students.
 Students are valued, respected and treated with the highest integrity.
-We understand the value of differences and the needs of our students and continuously strive to improve our student-centered approach in the delivery of courses is the capital of the Australian state of New South Wales (N.S.W.) and lies on the south-east coast of the continent.
-It has the largest population of any city in Australia with a population of approximately 5 million 'Sydneysiders'.
-Sydney is often called the most multicultural city in Australia and one of the most multicultural cities in the world because of the large range of cultures found in the city and its suburbs.
+We understand the value of differences and the needs of our students and continuously strive to improve our student-centred approach in the delivery of courses.

 When you become a part of our college, you will see that Sydney College is not only a means to gain a qualification and an internationally accepted certificate, but also a home for you and a valuable investment for your future.
-The friends and contacts you make during your study here will provide you with a great opportunity in your industry that may shape your future career.
+The friends and contacts you make during your study here will provide you with a great opportunity in your industry that may shape career. your future career.